 A moisture meter or a damp meter is a portable instrument designed for measuring the moisture levels in a range of building materials including wood, concrete, brick, and plasterboard.
 To learn more about moisture meters or for advice selecting the best type for your requirements, please see our moisture meters guide.

 Early detection of moisture or water damage is essential.
 Meters help in the prevention of mould growth and structural damage, both are costly to repair and can be detrimental to health and safety.

-There are two main categories of moisture meter, Pin type or Pin-less type.
+There are two main categories of moisture metres, Pin type or Pin-less type.
 Both are handheld and have a screen on the front to display readings.
 Meters are available in a digital form with a backlit LCD display or alternatively an analogue version with a needle scale.
 As the meters work in slightly different ways, selecting the best one for the job at hand is dependent on the application and the environment.